Hunger is here in Western New York.

 Food insecurity and poverty are often related, but do not always go hand-in-hand.
 For example, there are families who live below 100% of the federal poverty line that are food secure.
 These families could be prioritizing food over other necessities (medicine, personal hygiene or cleaning products) in order to remain food secure.

-In any given month, the Food Bank assists as many as 129,000 individuals, including more than 44,000 families, 45,000 children and nearly 17,000 seniors.
+In any given month, FeedMore WNY’s Food Bank program assists as many as 129,000 individuals, including more than 41,000 households, 50,000 children and infants and 17,000 seniors

-Hunger does not belong to any one demographic.
+The face of hunger may surprise you.
 Those who are hungry include hard-working families trying desperately to make ends meet.
 It includes seniors who worked all their lives only to discover that their fixed income has made it necessary for them to choose between heating their home and a hot meal.
 It includes children who have to arrive at school hungry because their parents cannot afford to feed them breakfast.